AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Healthcare

-HIPAA is the gate: Not publicly documented.
+HIPAA is the gate: Not publicly documented in the sources we verified.
 Do not treat Otter as HIPAA-eligible without a signed BAA — assume it is not.
 Until a BAA is confirmed in writing, treat Otter.ai as off-limits for anything containing PHI — patient names, appointment details, clinical notes, even "anonymized" summaries that could be re-identified.

 Financial services

 For SEC/FINRA-regulated firms the questions are recordkeeping and confidentiality: can communications through Otter.ai be captured for books-and-records requirements, and do the data terms hold up in vendor due diligence?
-Business plans add centralized user management and some workspace controls; personal accounts have none.
+None you can rely on from the document we read.
+Otter’s privacy policy distinguishes free accounts from paid Pro and Business plans, but does not document an admin console, SSO or centralised offboarding — so treat the account as the employee’s until Otter shows you otherwise in writing.

 Legal & professional services

 The privilege question comes first: entering client-confidential facts into any third-party AI service must be evaluated as a potential disclosure.
-Because training/retention on Otter.ai depends on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.
+Because training and retention on Otter.ai depend on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.

 Frequently asked questions